dev-cody/perfectPaws/README.md

 ## Getting Started

 ### Client
-Client not setup yet
+The frontend of the website is a React app with TypeScript using Vite.

 * * *

 ### Server
-The server is build with NodeJS and a MySQL database
+The server is build with NodeJS and a MySQL database.

-- Clone this repo
+- Clone this repo.
-- **npm install** to install all required dependencies
+- **npm install** to install all required dependencies.

-Running this locally would require a MySQL database instance
+Running this locally would require a MySQL database instance.

 ### Server Endpoints
 More to come!